|Wales & The Marches (A Steam Miscellany) (82-mins)||Price £19.75|

-The archive film is in both colour and Black & White.
-An authentic sound track has been added along with a commentary to complement this nostalgic look at the last years of Welsh steam.
+Filmed almost all in colour, an authentic sound track has been added along with an informative commentary to complement this nostalgic look at the last years of steam across Wales and The Marches.

 (By clicking here you are entering Wolverton Rail Videos web site with over 4000 transport videos & DVDs available